 Close any doors leading to your work area to prevent the spread of dust, and open nearby windows for ventilation.

-For best results, move the sander in the same direction, working along the grain one row at a time.
+For best results, move the floor sander in the same direction, working along the grain one row at a time.
 Move slowly and evenly for a consistent finish.

 At the end of each row lift the drum off the floor and wheel the sander back to the start of the next row – remembering to lower it gently to begin sanding again.